 - All facilities and equipment are disinfected after each patient using approved policies and procedures.
 We have researched and implemented the best anti-viral and anti-bacterial products so we can be sure that any equipment or surface we encounter is clean and safe.

 - We are accustomed to using personal protective equipment (PPE) and will continue to make use of PPE to protect our staff and patients.
 All team members wear a mask, gloves and an apron which are changed between each patient contact.
 Patients are asked to wear a face-covering at all time during their visit and must only remove it unless instructed to do so by a member of staff.

 - We have supplies of hand sanitiser which are available for staff and visitors to use.
 All our staff are trained in best practice for hand hygiene and we continue to monitor compliance with these guidelines on a continuous basis.

 What can our patients do to keep safe?

 We are communicating the following instructions to all our patients so that they may contribute to the fight against the spread of coronavirus.

 - Patients should contact the department BEFORE attending if they have any concerns over their normal health, particularly if they have developed a cough, fever or any other symptom that has been commonly associated with Covid-19.

 - Patients should exercise good hand washing practice and wash their hands for a minimum of 20 seconds in warm soapy water, ideally before attending.
 Hand sanitiser is available in our department and should be used upon arrival.

-- Patients should not to bring anyone with them to their appointment unless they need specific assistance.
-Our waiting rooms will be closed to any non-essential visitor.
+- Patients should not bring anyone with them to their appointment unless they need specific assistance.
+Our waiting rooms will be closed to any non-essential visitors.